 - a.
 An opportunity for members of the public to directly address the Commission on any item on the agenda of interest to the public shall be provided before or during the Commission's consideration of the item. - b.
-In addition, the agenda will provide for community oral communications on items not on the agenda which are within the subject matter jurisdiction of the Commission at the beginning or at the end of each regular meeting agenda.
-The Oral Communications This item is on the agenda before or after scheduled hearings for members of the public who wish to speak to the Commission on items not on the agenda.
-Unless otherwise determined by the Commission Chairperson, speakers are limited to three five minutes for items not on the agenda.
-The Commission Chairperson allows up to 30 minutes at the beginning or end of the meeting for oral communications for items not on the agenda.
+In addition, the agenda will provide for community oral communications on items not on the agenda which are within the subject matter jurisdiction of the Commission at the beginning/at the end of each regular meeting agenda.
+This item is on the agenda before or after scheduled hearings for members of the public who wish to speak to the Commission on items not on the agenda.
+Unless otherwise determined by the Commission, speakers are limited to five minutes for items not on the agenda.
+The Commission allows 30 minutes at the beginning or end of the meeting for oral communications for items not on the agenda.
 At its discretion, the Commission can allow additional time to hear oral communications. - c.
-The Chairperson of the Commission may establish reasonable limits on the amount of time allotted to each speaker on a particular item, and the Commission Chairperson may establish reasonable limits on the total amount of time allotted for public testimony on a particular item.
+The Chairperson of the Commission may establish reasonable limits on the amount of time allotted to each speaker on a particular item, and the Commission may establish reasonable limits on the total amount of time allotted for public testimony on a particular item.